Generative AI in Cybersecurity: How It’s Being Used + 8 Examples

 How is generative AI used in cybersecurity?

-Generative AI is being used to strengthen organizations’ cybersecurity by augmenting security teams’ capabilities to detect, analyze, and respond to threats faster and more efficiently and by automating routine tasks like incident response reporting.
+Generative AI is being used to strengthen organizations’ security posture by augmenting security teams’ capabilities to detect, analyze, and respond to threats faster and more efficiently and by automating routine tasks like incident response reporting.
 Gen AI is also being used by cyber criminals to leverage more and increasingly sophisticated cyber attacks, like deepfake video calls.

 What is generative AI and an example?